 I would say that overall, the most beneficial thing for me wasn’t the degree itself.
 It was all the other opportunities that Ravensbourne provided.
 All the practical skills I learnt were invaluable and really pushed me out of my comfort zone.

 My daily life is that usually that I get a call to jump on a plane and go to another country wherever it might be; Australia, South Korea, the US.
-We basically provide all the ground sounds.
+We basically provide a whole television studio on the ground at the sports events, from capturing the action and getting it to your television at home.
 I really don’t think I’d be where I am today if it wasn’t for Ravensbourne and the opportunities it presented for me.

-It is literally my dream job and while it sounds glamorous, it is really hard work too – sometimes you’re doing 12-hour days.
+It is literally my dream job and while it sounds glamorous, it is really hard work too – sometimes you’re doing 12-hour days for 30 days in a row (no weekends or lie-ins!).
 The jet lag can get quite bad too, and during the pandemic I was having to quarantine everywhere too.
-When I got to Australia, I had to quarantine for two weeks, which obviously helped with getting my body used to the time difference, but then you’ve got another 10 days quarantining when you get home.
+When I got to Australia, I had to quarantine for two weeks, which obviously helped with getting my body used to the time difference.
+Then you’ve got another 10 days quarantining when you get home.
 The perks are definitely worth it though.